Car Accident Lawsuit: 18 Mistakes That Can Ruin It

 You will be sent to an insurance medical examination (IME) at some point.
 Sadly, these doctors are not “independent” and this is really an insurance company physician who makes a lot of money finding “nothing wrong” with auto accident victims.
 You must call your car accident lawyer immediately when your insurance adjuster tells you to attend a medical exam.

 Many insurance companies force people to apply for Social Security Disability.
 When this happens, you are required to apply, even if you are hoping to recover and return to work.
-But what happens next, such as appeals and how an application is filled out, can directly impact your case against the wrongdoer’s insurance company for economic damages.
+But what happens next, such as appeals and how an application is filled out, can directly impact your car accident lawsuit against the wrongdoer’s insurance company for economic damages.
 Michigan Auto Law works with attorneys who specialize in SSD, to help with your application and ensure you do not harm your case.
-Please discuss applying for Social Security Disability with your lawyer first, to avoid costly mistakes.
+Please discuss applying for Social Security Disability with your lawyer first, to avoid costly car accident lawsuit mistakes.

 Insurance adjusters, investigators and others may call you for information about your car accident or truck accident.
 If you have a message or music on your voicemail or answering machine that could offend a jury one day, we suggest you change to a more basic greeting, to give the best first impression.